Vasectomy the facts possible complications or side effects.

-1. Will vasectomy make me impotent?
+1. Sydney Vasectomy FAQ - Will a vasectomy make me impotent?

-2. What will happen when I ejaculate?
+2. What will happen when I ejaculate vasectomy the facts?

 3. Does it involve a lengthy operation?

-Vasectomies only take 10-15 minutes.
+Sydney vasectomy FAQ.
+The facts vasectomies only take 10-15 minutes.
 The same time as your morning shower or a coffee break from work and unlike the former means you and your partner never have to worry about contraception or unintended pregnancy again.